The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Technical Proofs

 where $B_n=\{f: K(p_0,p_f)\le \epsilon_n^2 , V(p_0,p_f)\le \epsilon_n^2\}$.
 The last condition \eqref{eqn:con3-2} follows directly from the proof of Theorem~\ref{thm:nonreg}, so we only need to verify \eqref{eqn:con1-2} and \eqref{eqn:con2-2}.

 By Lemma~3.1 of \citet{van2008rates}, for any measurable $f,g,$

+(The uniform norm is used in \citet{van2008rates} but can be easily replaced by the $L_\infty$-norm.)
 The first two assertions imply that there exists $C_1>0$ such that $B_n\supseteq\{f:\lVert f-f_0\rVert_\infty\le C_1\epsilon_n \}$ if $\epsilon_n\rightarrow 0$.
 Hence we follow the calculation in the proof of Theorem~\ref{thm:nonreg} to conclude that there exists a constant $\bar c>0$ such that $\Pi(B_n)\ge e^{-\bar c n\epsilon_n^2 }$.
 The last assertion of \eqref{eqn:densitybo} enables us to work with the supremum norm in the calculation of the Hellinger covering number.
-The entropy calculation in Theorem~\ref{thm:nonreg} also verifies \eqref{eqn:con2-2}, completing the proof. \end{proof}
+The entropy calculation in Theorem~\ref{thm:nonreg} also verifies \eqref{eqn:con2-2}, completing the proof. \end{myprooftitle}